JulianLang/faketastic/docs/topics/build-mechanism.md

 ## Under the Hood: Building Mechanism

 Let's take an excursus for better understanding.
-So far, we know that we can describe models via builder functions on object properties.
-In order to understand the above-mentioned concepts, it is useful to know a little more on how faketastic's building mechanism works.

 Consider the following model:

 ```ts
 const $Person = model({